Guilford Courthouse National Military Park

 Collections Management Intern

-– Created Excel inventory spreadsheets, legal documentation, and photographs for outgoing loans; assisted with packing objects for shipping.
+- Created Excel inventory spreadsheets, legal documentation, and photographs for outgoing loans; assisted Collections Manager with packing the objects for shipping.

 Greensboro Historical Museum